-The rules apply to events that occur in the four years before the loss entity joins the group; however, they do not apply to events that occurred before 9 December 2000.
-See subsections 707-325(2) and (4) of the ITAA 1997 and section 707-329 of the Income Tax (Transitional Provisions) Act 1997.
+The rules apply to events that occur in the four years before the loss entity joins the group.
+See subsections 707-325(2) and (4) of the ITAA 1997 and Taxation Ruling TR 2004/9.

 The head company's adjusted market value at the initial transfer time is the amount that would be the market value at that time if: